Respiratory system: Reptiles

 The anatomical structure of the lungs is less complex in reptiles than in mammals, with reptiles lacking the very extensive airway tree structure found in mammalian lungs.
 Gas exchange in reptiles still occurs in alveoli however.
 Reptiles do not possess a diaphragm.
 Thus, breathing occurs via a change in the volume of the body cavity which is controlled by contraction of intercostal muscles in all reptiles except turtles.
 In turtles, contraction of specific pairs of flank muscles governs inhalation and exhalation.
+Crocodilians, iguanas and monitor lizards, like birds, use a unidirectional breathing system.

 Amphibians

 Both the lungs and the skin serve as respiratory organs in amphibians.
 The ventilation of the lungs in amphibians relies on positive pressure ventilation.
 Muscles lower the floor of the oral cavity, enlarging it and drawing in air through the nostrils into the oral cavity.
 With the nostrils and mouth closed, the floor of the oral cavity is then pushed up, which forces air down the trachea into the lungs.
 The skin of these animals is highly vascularized and moist, with moisture maintained via secretion of mucus from specialised cells, and is involved in cutaneous respiration.
 While the lungs are of primary organs for gas exchange between the blood and the environmental air (when out of the water), the skin's unique properties aid rapid gas exchange when amphibians are submerged in oxygen-rich water.

 Some amphibians have gills, either in the early stages of their development (e.g. tadpoles of frogs), while others retain them into adulthood (e.g. some salamanders).